majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 {{ image(src="img/phone-to-dashboard-conversion/cad-internal-frame.webp") }}

 The internal frame had to provide enough backplane thickness, to run the `VBAT` wire into an electronics compartment and leave some space for the camera module that's sticking out of the back.
-Measuring was the most time consuming task of this design stage.
+Measuring all of the relevant dimensions with a caliper was the most time consuming task of this design stage.
+This was yet another day I didn't have to deal with a dead caliper battery, every since I got an analog one – [vernier scale](https://en.wikipedia.org/wiki/Vernier_scale) ftw.

 {{ image(src="img/phone-to-dashboard-conversion/backside-wire-run.webp") }}